karl-gustav/slogdriver/README.md

 # What

-Slog driver for getting logs to show up properly in Google Cloud logs.
-In particularly for Google Cloud Run services/jobs and Google App Engine.
+Slog driver for getting logs to show up properly in Google Cloud logs and easy to read local logging.
+In particular for Google Cloud Run services/jobs and Google App Engine.

+Google cloud supports structured logging, but the fields need to be a certain way for it to show up properly and to report logs to Error Logging and so forth.

+For local logging it's hard to read structured logs, so there only part of the logs is structured, i.e. the log attributes show up in a nice pretty printed JSON list and the message is printed as regular text.

 # How